My zone

 “Dad: He’s less dramatic than Mom, but harder to find him when we want something.”

-But one-day small conversation appears:
+But one day, a small conversation appears:

 Did you check my last post?